 The first thing to be aware of is that everyone in recovery has moments, even whole days, when they feel disgusted by their new, bigger body and long for their former smaller one, when however often they recite all the good reasons for regaining weight, and all the things that this process is and represents besides gaining fat, none of it has any force against the sheer overwhelming feeling of being fat, ungainly, in the wrong body.
 Sometimes, the only thing to do is cling on to those mantras you should have developed for yourself—all the reasons why anorexia made life intolerable, and all the physical and thereby psychological restoration that the higher numbers on the scales or the tape measure represent—and to wait for the awfulness to pass, which it will, as everything does.

 That’s for the worst times.
 For the rest, and to pre-empt those, a few other thoughts might help.
 Perhaps most importantly of all, be patient.
 This all takes time.
-The early stages of rehydration and restoration of fat deposits may be uneven—you may have a slightly bloated looking face, as I do in the photo above, which in my diary I called ‘fat’ and ‘puffy’, and which now looks terribly terribly tired—illness was exhausting, and recovery was even more so—but with a light of hopefulness in the eyes.
+The early stages of rehydration and restoration of fat deposits may be uneven.
+You may have a slightly bloated looking face, as I do in this photo, which in my diary I called ‘fat’ and ‘puffy’, and which now looks terribly terribly tired—illness was exhausting, and recovery was even more so—but with a light of hopefulness in the eyes.
 Fat may also be deposited preferentially around your middle to begin with, to help protect vital organs.
 This is perfectly normal, and with time everything will even out, as long as you continue to be strict with yourself, and eat as planned.
 Remember that the body dysmorphia that often goes with anorexia—hich seems to manifest itself not just in explicit body representations and perceptions but also in automatic motor behaviours (Keizer et al. 2013)—won’t instantly be cured.
 But it will, with time, and consistent eating and consistent efforts to address its explicit aspects.